 This course is focused on news reporting.
 Students learn how to gather, analyze and use information for journalistic stories.
 They learn to identify and use digital databases and resources, conduct thought-provoking interviews, and search and locate public documents in ethical and legal manners.

 Prerequisites: Take JRN 260 or JRN 263.
+Offered: Every year, All

 JRN 280.
 The Art of the Podcast (SPS 280).